luxonis/depthai-python/docs/source/tutorials/code_samples.rst

 - :ref:`Script camera control` - Controlling the camera with the Script node
 - :ref:`Script get local IP` - Get local IP of the device (only OAK-POE devices)
 - :ref:`Script HTTP client` - Send HTTP request to a server (only OAK-POE devices)
-- :ref:`Script HTTP client` - Send HTTP request to a server (only OAK-POE devices)
 - :ref:`Script HTTP server` - Serve still image over HTTP response (only OAK-POE devices)
 - :ref:`Script HTTP stream` - Serve MJPEG video stream over HTTP response (only OAK-POE devices)
 - :ref:`Script NNData Datatype` - Constructs :ref:`NNData` in Script node and sends it to the host